srid/purescript-book-sources/chapter8.md

 The project adds the `purescript-eff` package as a Bower dependency. `purescript-eff` defines the `Eff` monad, which will be the subject of the second half of the chapter.

-To run this project, build with Grunt, and open the `html/index.html` file in your web browser.
+To run this project, build with `pulp build --to dist/Main.js`, and open the `html/index.html` file in your web browser.

 ## Monads and Do Notation